John Walsh (television host): Career in television

 Walsh is also the spokesperson for the American digital multicast network Justice Network.

 Family

-After the murder of Adam, the Walshes had three more children: Meghan (born 1982), Callahan (born 1985), and Hayden (born 1994).
+After the murder of Adam, the Walshes had three more children: Meghan (b.
+1982), Callahan (b.
+1984), and Hayden (b.
+1994).
+"These kids saved our lives," Walsh has said.
+He said their home was in foreclosure after the murder as he spent time searching for his son and then for the killer.